 - Syllabi.
 The pdf provides syllabi for four different marijuana law courses, each with a different emphasis: a broad survey course; a course on the issues confronting marijuana businesses; a course focusing on criminal justice issues; and a course on medical marijuana and health policy.

-- Additional Materials (under construction).
+- Additional Materials.
 The Additional Materials page provides copies of (or links to) regulations, cases, secondary articles, and other publications that did not fit or were only excerpted in the book.

 - Updates.
 The Updates page contains blog posts that will help you keep abreast of the latest developments in the field.